 On February 24, 2022, Russia invaded Ukraine.
 Since that day, thousands of civilians have been killed or injured and over ten million people have been internally displaced or fled Ukraine as refugees.
 In this episode, CIVIC colleagues in Ukraine share their experiences living through the war, the dangers facing civilians, and what must be done to protect them.

 Trailer: An introduction to the Civilian Protection Podcast

 Hosts Annie Shiel, Senior Advisor for US Policy and Advocacy at CIVIC, and Marc Garlasco, Military Advisor at PAX, introduce the Civilian Protection Podcast.
 This podcast, brought to you by CIVIC and PAX, shares the voices of people affected by war, the dangers they face, the choices they make, and what can be done to better protect them — because we believe it’s time to put them at the center of the discussion.

 Listen to the introduction to the Civilian Protection Podcast via:

 PAX Palestine Podcast

 In Palestine, PAX supports local partners in building resilient communities, promoting security and equality in the political, cultural and social spheres, and in combating injustice resulting from the long occupation.
 In the PAX Palestine Podcast you can listen to interviews with our local Palestinian partners.
-In three episodes, we tune in with several partners of PAX, like the World Council of Churches, YMCA East Jerusalem and many other organisations, who tell you all about their experiences and work in Palestine.
+In several episodes, we tune in with several partners of PAX, like the World Council of Churches, YMCA East Jerusalem and many other organisations, who tell you all about their experiences and work in Palestine.

-PAX Palestine podcast
+PAX Palestine Podcast - Episodes